 E-mail is one of the oldest services on the Internet, and still one of the most important.
 Most free e-mail providers advertise to you based the text of your e-mails, and on search queries associated with your e-mail address.

-Hushmail provides PGP encryption for e-mail and a one-time password for your recipients who do not have a public PGP signature.
+Hushmail provides PGP (pretty good privacy) encryption for e-mail and a one-time password for your recipients who do not have a public PGP signature.
 Launched in 1999, it is a widely-trusted private e-mail service.
 They provide an encrypted webmail interface and an end-to-end encrypted app for iOS.
 You can find more information at www.hushmail.com.

 Using anonymous services such as DuckDuckGo can keep your searches private, but your other web browsing can still be tracked by advertisers who partner with the websites you visit.
 You can reduce the amount of tracking performed on your browsing activity with browser add-ons or anonymize your activity completely with the Tor Browser.

 Tor Browser is an open source browser, built on a stripped-down and modified Firefox browser, which accesses the Internet through the encrypted Tor network.
-Your web requests are relayed to several anonymous servers throughout the world, creating layers of anonymity which conceal your personal, system, and geographic identity.
+Your web requests are relayed to several anonymous servers throughout the world, creating layers of anonymity which conceal personal, system, and geographic identity.
 It's available for Windows, macOS X, Linux, and Android.
-You can find out more and download it at www.torproject.org.
+You can find more and download it at www.torproject.org.

 DuckDuckGo Privacy Essentials

 An add-on for Firefox, Chrome, Safari, iOS, and Android.
 In addition to integrated DuckDuckGo private search, it provides enhanced tracking protection, allowing you to view who is tracking you, and selectively block them.
-Also, if an SSL-encrypted version of a website is available, but not offered by default, Privacy Essentials will send you to the encrypted site.
+Also, if an SSL-encrypted version of a website is available, but not offered by default, Privacy Essentials sends you to the encrypted site.
 All sites you visit are graded from A to F, letting you see at a glance how much your privacy is at risk.
 For a detailed description and links to all versions of the add-on, visit spreadprivacy.com/privacy-simplified.

 uBlock Origin is an open source browser add-on that offers content filtering options to help you control how your browsing is tracked.
 It's available for Firefox, Chromium (the open source version of Chrome), Edge, and Safari.
 For more information, including installation instructions, visit github.com/gorhill/uBlock.